 note: “CC” license = “some rights reserved” ≠ CC0

-- pixabay.com (photos, illustrations, vectors, videos – register for highest resolution)
+- pixabay.com (photos, illustrations, vectors, videos – registration needed for highest resolution)

-Note: while in theses websites, doublecheck each image if any special condition & mind not to confuse with the images arround, that may not be CC0 (they have their own partners & sponsors who are not CC0 by definition)
+Note: while in theses websites, double check each image if any special condition & mind not to confuse with the images around, that may not be CC0 (these sites have their own partners & sponsors who are not CC0 by definition)

 Disclaimer: all this page is given for information only.
 Please consult your lawer for legal advises.